Spire Wealth Management Increases Stock Holdings in Fidelity International Value Factor ETF (NYSEARCA:FIVA)

-Spire Wealth Management increased its holdings in Fidelity International Value Factor ETF (NYSEARCA:FIVA – Get Rating) by 18.8% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 4,876 shares of the company’s stock after acquiring an additional 771 shares during the quarter.
-Spire Wealth Management owned about 0.29% of Fidelity International Value Factor ETF worth $114,000 as of its most recent filing with the Securities & Exchange Commission.
+Spire Wealth Management boosted its position in Fidelity International Value Factor ETF (NYSEARCA:FIVA – Get Rating) by 18.8% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 4,876 shares of the company’s stock after purchasing an additional 771 shares during the period.
+Spire Wealth Management owned about 0.29% of Fidelity International Value Factor ETF worth $114,000 as of its most recent SEC filing.

-A number of other hedge funds have also made changes to their positions in the stock.
-Citadel Advisors LLC bought a new position in Fidelity International Value Factor ETF in the third quarter worth $4,699,000.
-Kestra Advisory Services LLC raised its holdings in Fidelity International Value Factor ETF by 19.6% in the fourth quarter.
-Kestra Advisory Services LLC now owns 135,869 shares of the company’s stock worth $3,314,000 after purchasing an additional 22,228 shares in the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. raised its holdings in Fidelity International Value Factor ETF by 9.0% in the fourth quarter.
-Cambridge Investment Research Advisors Inc. now owns 19,084 shares of the company’s stock worth $465,000 after purchasing an additional 1,577 shares in the last quarter.
+A number of other large investors have also recently made changes to their positions in FIVA.
+Citadel Advisors LLC purchased a new position in Fidelity International Value Factor ETF in the third quarter worth about $4,699,000.
+Kestra Advisory Services LLC boosted its position in Fidelity International Value Factor ETF by 19.6% in the fourth quarter.
+Kestra Advisory Services LLC now owns 135,869 shares of the company’s stock worth $3,314,000 after purchasing an additional 22,228 shares during the last quarter.
+Finally, Cambridge Investment Research Advisors Inc. boosted its position in Fidelity International Value Factor ETF by 9.0% in the fourth quarter.
+Cambridge Investment Research Advisors Inc. now owns 19,084 shares of the company’s stock worth $465,000 after purchasing an additional 1,577 shares during the last quarter.

 Read More